Immortal215/The-Drawing-Board-Swift/README.md

 > [!WARNING]
 > ⚠️ *Built and optimized primarily for iPad Gen 10 but does work on Mac's well enough*

+> [!NOTE]
+> This is the second iteration as the first with over 250 commits was deleted

 ## 🚀 Installation

 > [!IMPORTANT]